AlaSQL/alasql/README.md

 ### User defined functions in your SQL

-You can use all benefits of SQL and JavaScript together by defining you own costume functions.
+You can use all benefits of SQL and JavaScript together by defining your own custom functions.
 Just add new functions to the alasql.fn object:

 ```js